Bachelorette Parties: F*cking Awesome, But Expensive. Let’s Talk About It.

 If you decide to go to the party, have fun no matter what!
 I understand that even if you have debt and don’t save enough for retirement, it feels too wrong to miss a friend’s bachelorette.
 Don’t waste a single second on regret, but commit to making up the difference in other ways.
 For example, go ask for a raise. 🙂

 As always, I don’t have all the answers—I just want to start a conversation!
 What do you think?

 * I understand that not all bachelorette parties are for women marrying men and therefore not every bachelorette party will have dick-shaped candies.
 Or male strippers.
-Or only females in attendance, etc. My goal is to be inclusive of everyone, but it’s hard to do a story about Bachelorette tropes and not include a few of the heteronormative ones.
+Or only females in attendance, etc. Unfortunately, it’s hard to do a story about Bachelorette tropes and not include a few of the heteronormative ones, especially because heteronormative people are extra annoying about their bachelorette parties.
 I LOVE YOU ALL, no matter your gender preference or affiliation 🙂